pypa/cibuildwheel/docs/setup.md

 cibuildwheel --platform linux
 ```

 You should see the builds taking place.
-You can experiment with options by exporting environment variables, for example:
+You can experiment with options using environment variables or pyproject.toml.

-!!! tab "POSIX shell (Linux/macOS)"
+!!! tab "Environment variables"

+    cibuildwheel will read config from the environment.
+Syntax varies, depending on your shell:

+    > POSIX shell (Linux/macOS)

     ```sh
-    # build only CPython 3.9
-    export CIBW_BUILD='cp39-*'
     # run a command to set up the build system
     export CIBW_BEFORE_ALL='apt install libpng-dev'

     cibuildwheel --platform linux
     ```

-!!! tab "CMD (Windows)"
+    > CMD (Windows)

+    ```bat
+    set CIBW_BEFORE_ALL='apt install libpng-dev'

+    cibuildwheel --platform linux
     ```

-    # build only CPython 3.9
-    set CIBW_BUILD='cp39-*'
-    # run a command to set up the build system
-    set CIBW_BEFORE_ALL='apt install libpng-dev'
+!!! tab "pyproject.toml"

+    If you write your options into [`pyproject.toml`](options.md#configuration-file), you can work on your options locally, and they'll be automatically picked up when running in CI.

+    > pyproject.toml

+    ```
+    [tool.cibuildwheel]
+    before-all = "apt install libpng-dev"
+    ```

+    Then invoke cibuildwheel, like:

+    ```console
     cibuildwheel --platform linux
     ```

 # Configure a CI service